RipMeApp/ripme-wiki/Config-options.md

 auto.update        | bool | If true ripme will auto-update every time it's started

+tumblr.get_raw_image | bool | If true the tumblr ripper will download the image in the size it was uploaded in

 play.sound         | bool | If true ripme will play a sound every time a rip finishes

 download.show_popup| bool | TODO figure out what this is for